Frequently Asked Questions

 For all other students, the meal plan is optional.
 For more information about UAF meal plans, visit UAF Dining Services.

 You are allowed to work on-campus up to 20 hours per week while classes are in session.
-There is no hourly restriction for on-campus work during official vacation perios (summer and winter breaks).
+There is no hourly restriction for on-campus work during official vacation periods (summer and winter breaks).

 If you are enrolled in a UAF degree program and are in F-1 status, you should talk with the Immigration Compliance staff.
 We will also need a copy of your job offer.
 After you have been enrolled for one full academic year, you are eligible for off-campus employment in your field of study.
 This is Optional Practical Training.
-You will apply to and received approval from the USCIS.
-The application processing time may take up to 3 months to receive approval.
+You are authorized up to one year of optional practical training per degree level.
+You will apply to and receive approval from the USCIS.
+The application processing time can take up to 3 months or longer to receive approval.
 You will need to provide additional information to our office before the application is submitted to USCIS.

 If you are a visiting student in J-1 status, you need to contact the Study Away Advisor and provide a copy of your job offer letter.